gabepsilva/modularApp/README.md

 # Modular Go Application

-A modular Go application with a web module using Gin and an items module that implements a REST API, protected by Clerk authentication.
+A modular Go application with a web module using Gin, an items module that implements a REST API, and Clerk authentication with Memcached caching for JWT tokens.

 ## Project Structure